Mental Health Facilities Billings, MT

 Columbus Mental Health Center - 42.2 miles from Billings, MT

 Columbus Mental Health Center is a mental health clinic in Columbus, MT, located at 407 North A Street, in the 59019 zip code.
-Columbus Mental Health Center provides outpatient treatment and telemedicine/telehealth.
-Columbus Mental Health Center offers group therapy, cognitive behavioral therapy and couples/family therapy to adults, young adults and children / adolescents.
-More services at Columbus Mental Health Center include suicide prevention services, court-ordered outpatient treatment and case management.
+Columbus Mental Health Center provides telemedicine/telehealth and outpatient treatment.
+Columbus Mental Health Center offers cognitive behavioral therapy, trauma therapy and couples/family therapy to adults, children / adolescents and seniors 65 or older.
+More services at Columbus Mental Health Center include suicide prevention services, family psychoeducation and case management.

 Learn More